 Generally, the value of the property will be determined using an automated underwriting system.
 This system can also determine whether a home is eligible for a waiver.
 Waivers are limited to primary residences or second homes.

 Appraisal waivers are only available from certain lenders and can only be used for single-unit residences, including condos.
 In addition, the loan must meet loan-to-value ratio requirements to qualify for a waiver.
-The maximum LTV allowed varies by the type of home loan you’re getting but is typically 80% (meaning you have 20% equity in the house) for a primary residence or second home.
-The LTV requirements are different for refinanced mortgages and depend on what kind of refinancing you’re applying for.
+The maximum LTV allowed varies by the type of home loan you’re getting but is typically 80% (meaning you have 20% equity in the house) for purchasing a primary residence or second home.
+The LTV requirements differ for refinanced mortgages and depend on what kind of refinancing you’re applying for.

 Though an appraisal waiver can save you money on the cost of the appraisal, it does leave you vulnerable to overpaying for a home.